 3. It’s about the journey, not the destination

 Dear people who will embark on this journey,

 You have to know that six months of proper diet is not enough, and that’s why it’s not the destination that’s important.
 Even when you’ve got where you wanted, you still have to try your best to remain there and not go back to the previous state.
 This weight loss journey taught me how to take care of myself in terms of proper diet.
 I managed to make specific rules and rituals for myself that I still try to obey.
 Enjoy the journey and learn as much as you can, because you will be using everything for the rest of your life.
 If you want a good body, that is.

 4. You learn more about yourself

 I was never a sporty person, but somebody who would rather spend times going through the pop charts of any country in the world than play football with the boys.
 The decision to start being sporty and hitting the gym because of my body was tough, but soon enough I realized that it’s not that daunting.
 It felt nice – working on your body, sweating the unnecessary calories away and joining group training where I met the most inspiring people who are going through a similar journey.
+Determining the correct net carb calculation for your own body type is the best way forward.
 Not only did I learn that I can enjoy sports and sweating for no apparent reason, but I also learned a lot about my mood.
 My friends are thankful for that.